 Me: I pursue business I want to be financially free because I felt financially suffocated during my teenage years as my family went bankrupt for a period of time.

-Here’s another way to tell a story in a dynamic way:
+Here’s another way to relate in a deeper way:

-I was once a competitor in Brazilain Jiu Jitsu and currently I’m an entrepreneur.
+I was once a competitor in Brazilian Jiu Jitsu and currently I’m an entrepreneur.
 The feeling before a Brazilian Jiu Jitsu competition is the same pressure before a giving a business pitch.

 They are both some sort of competition in some way.
 One of them is trying to overcome a physical challenge whilst the other a financial one.
 The Brazilian Jiu Jitsu competitor is risking failure, success, and embarrassment just like how the entrepreneur is.

-Never thought how a Brazilian Jiu Jitsu champion can relate to an entrepreneur uh?
+Never thought how a Brazilian Jiu Jitsu can relate to an entrepreneurship uh?

-Everybody on this planet shares a handful of universal emotional realities: ambition, shame, alienation, loneliness, achievement, regret, hardship, friendship, love, heartbreak.
-We’ve all experienced it.
-The facts change, the feelings are the same.
+Like I mentioned, everyone on this planet shares a handful of universal emotional realities: ambition, shame, alienation, loneliness, achievement, regret, hardship, friendship, love, heartbreak.
+You and I have all experienced it.
+The facts change, but the feelings stay the same.

-It’s just how well you’re able to express yours, which will inturn inspire her to share hers.
-This requires some amount of patience.
-Some people carry themselves in a superficial manner in order to fit in with society.
+It’s merely how well and willing you are able to express yours.
+This will in turn inspire others to share theirs.
+This requires a degree of vulnerability.
+It’s true that many carry themselves in a superficial manner in order to fit in with society.
 However, everybody has it somewhere in them.
-It’s your job to dig it out and connect with that part of her.
-That’s where the gold is.
+It’s your job to dig it out and connect with that part of them.
 That’s where the real magic happens.

 The rule of thumb here is to always go first.
-If you share a vulnerable part of yourself, it’ll inspire her to share about hers.
-To do that, you have to be firstly aware of your own emotions, motivations, and life story.
+If you share a vulnerable part of yourself, it’ll inspire her to share.
+However, to do that, you first have to be firstly aware of your own emotions, motivations and life story.

-You can initiate these conversations by a simple cold read: You look like you’re close to your family.
+You can initiate these conversations by a simple cold read: you look like someone that is close to your family.

-This is where majority of guys fail at this.
-Men tend to discuss technical know-hows and superficial details rather than be introspective about their own emotions.
-The majority guys suck at talking about themselves.
-They think it’s weird in some ways.
-Girls, on the other hand, are only engaged when they are talking about themselves (or each other).
-This is why they’re constantly gossiping, creating drama or people watching.
+Here’s a reframe: by being alright with sharing any part of yourself, you can become truly confident.
+The majority of guys suck at talking about themselves.
+They think talking about themselves is ‘weird’ in some ways.
+Women, on the other hand are super engaged when they are talking about themselves (or each other).
+This is why women enjoy gossiping, creating drama or people watching.